Jones stops 22 shots, Wennberg nets 2, Kraken blank Wild 4-0

 MINUS McCANN

-Tied for the team lead with five goals in the first 11 games, Kraken LW Jared McCann did not play, nor was he at morning practice.
-Seattle coach Dave Hakstol said after the game that McCann is day-to-day with a lower-body injury.
+Tied for the team lead with five goals in the first 11 games, Kraken LW Jared McCann did not play.
+No reason was given; however, he was not at morning practice.
 Shane Wright, the fourth overall pick in the 2022 draft, returned after sitting out four games to center the third line.
 Gourde moved to wing.

 UP NEXT